ukokobili/ukokobili/README.md

 I am on a journey to becoming a data scientist.
 I love to unravel trends in data, visualize and use data to tell amazing stories!
 But the most satisfying part of this journey is sharing my learnings, from the challenges that I face, with the community to make the world a better place!

-Skills: Python / SQL / BigQuery / Tableau / Power BI / Excel
+Skills: Python / R / SQL / BigQuery / Tableau / Power BI / Excel

 - 🔭 I’m currently working on Exploratory Data Analysis - COVID-19 Vaccination Globally
 - 🌱 I’m currently learning Advanced SQL